arshad-yaseen/monacopilot/README.md

 - `endpoint`: The URL of the API endpoint that we created in the previous step.
 - `language`: The language of the editor.

+Hurray!
+Monacopilot is now connected to the Monaco Editor.
+Start typing and see completions in the editor.

 ## Copilot Options